in Cape Kiwanda Natural Area

 Watch waves roll up on the beach at take a good look at Haystack Rock, also known as Chief Kiawanda Rock.
 This pyramid of dark rock just off the coast is a few hundred feet tall and fairly uniformly shaped, except for a small appendage on the north side that forms a small tunnel.
 North of here, near Cannon Beach, is another better-known monolith called Haystack Rock.

 Walk 1/8 of a mile up the beach and pass a boundary for Cape Kiwanda State Natural Area.
 Just ahead, the beach comes to an end, running into Cape Kiwanda, which juts into the ocean.
 Tide pools on this side of the cape are fun and easy to explore when the tide is out.
 A tall dune of sand rises from the inland side of the cape.
-People march up this steep hill of loose sand in order to slide back down or get grander views up the coast to the north.
-Great Dune makes an arduous little climb.
+People march up this steep hill of loose sand in order to slide or run back down or get grander views up the coast to the north.
+Great Dune makes an arduous little climb, but the views from on top are awesome.

 To get to the viewpoints behind Cape Kiwanda, you only need to go a short distance up the steep hill.
 Find a path that curves to the left as it rises to a landing at the beginning of Cape Kiwanda.
 Slog up this trail through deep sand to a level spot behind the cape where the sand is firmer.
 As you ascend, look back over the beach for a nice view of the mountains to the south.